Koooooo-7/Kono/README.md

 ### ✨ Features

-- Automatically route.
+- Automatically route

   It will automatically generate the route based on the controller and methods.

-- Dynamical request support.
+- Dynamical request support

   You can use one method to support both `GET` and `POST` requests.